-To start off, you should file a police report and get in touch with your transport provider.
-Such reports will help your insurer validate your claim – indeed, you may not be able to make a claim unless you report the incident to the relevant authorities within 24 hours.
+To start you should file a report with the police and your transport provider (e.g. the airline or rail company where the incident occurred), and make sure you get a copy of this report.
+Such reports will help your insurer validate your claim – indeed, depending on your travel insurance policy you may not be able to claim unless you report the incident to the relevant authorities within 24 hours.

-When it comes to a couple of other common situations…
+When it comes to a couple of other common situations:

 Your insurer may periodically contact you to let you know how your claim is progressing, or they might provide you with a way of checking this out yourself online.